VedaBandi1807/CS151-Project-Library-Management-System/README.md

 ## Key Features:

-- User Management: Librarians can activate or deactivate user accounts.
+- *User Management*: Librarians can activate or deactivate user accounts.
-* Book Management: Librarians can add and remove book information.
+* *Book Management*: Librarians can add and remove book information.
- •	Borrow and Return Books: Users and Librarians can borrow and return books with constraints on the number of books borrowed.
+* *Borrow and Return Books*: Users and Librarians can borrow and return books with constraints on the number of books borrowed.
- •	Search and Sort: Search and sort functionality for books and users.
+* *Search and Sort*: Search and sort functionality for books and users.
- •	User Registration: Users can sign up by providing their first name, last name, email, and password.
+* *User Registration*: Users can sign up by providing their first name, last name, email, and password.
 There is an option for users to sign up either as a normal user or a librarian.
- •	User Login: Registered users can log in with their library card number and password.
+* *User Login*: Registered users can log in with their library card number and password.
- •	User Persistence: User and book data is stored in a text file (`libraryData.txt`) for persistence.
+* *User Persistence*: User and book data is stored in a text file (`libraryData.txt`) for persistence.

 Prerequisites:
  •	Java Development Kit (JDK) 8 or higher